theSC/RaspicoolerMon/README.md

 This project is being created to monitor coolers remotely in professional kitchens using Arduino Minis and a Rasberry Pi.

 ##Features:##
-- 16x2 LCD Display on Raspberry Pi diplays:
+- 16x2 LCD Display on Raspberry Pi:
   - Outside weather (Using [PyOWM](https://github.com/csparpa/pyowm).
 You will need an [OWM](http://openweathermap.org/api) API key)
   - RSS feed display (Feed title and top three headlines)
   - Cooler tempuratures and humidty using DHT22s (WIP)